Holiday houses in East Hampshire

 Guests agree: these stays are highly rated for location, cleanliness and more.

-JUNIPER HOUSE AIRBNB - Spacious, secluded apartment in the heart of Hampshire’s countryside.
+JUNIPER HOUSE AIRBNB - Peaceful, getaway lodge in the heart of Hampshire’s beautiful Hangars.
 We offer: - Daily Red Kite & Badger feeding, viewed from inside comfortable conservatory, with tea, coffee and refreshments!
-30-90 Red Kites during each feeding/up to 10+ badgers! - Milk, bread, spread, tea, provided upon arrival. - Indoor swimming pool, with full access; no permission required, 24/7. - Thirty acres of private garden/woodland to explore! - Free, on-site parking; multiple spaces.
+30-90 Red Kites during each feeding/up to 10+ badgers! - Milk, bread, spread, tea: Provided upon arrival. - Indoor swimming pool, with full access; no permission required, 24/7. - Thirty acres of private garden/woodland to explore! - Free, on-site parking; multiple spaces.

 Large guest house